Azure-Samples/ms-identity-blazor-server/WebApp-OIDC/MyOrg/README.md

 ## Overview

-This sample demonstrates a ASP .Net Core Blazor Server application that authenticates users against the Microsoft Identity Platform.
+This sample demonstrates an ASP.NET Core Blazor Server application that authenticates users with the Microsoft Identity Platform.

 ## Scenario

-1. The client ASP .Net Core Blazor Server application uses the Microsoft Authentication Library [MSAL.NET](http://aka.ms/msal-net) and [Microsoft.Identity.Web](https://aka.ms/microsoft-identity-web) libraries to sign-in a user in their tenant and obtain an [ID Tokens](https://aka.ms/id-tokens) from **Azure AD**.
+1. The client ASP.NET Core Blazor Server application uses the Microsoft Authentication Library [MSAL.NET](http://aka.ms/msal-net) and [Microsoft.Identity.Web](https://aka.ms/microsoft-identity-web) libraries to sign-in a user in their tenant and obtain an [ID Tokens](https://aka.ms/id-tokens) from **Azure AD**.
-2. The **ID Token** proves that the user has successfully authenticated against **Azure AD**.
+1. The **ID Token** proves that the user has successfully authenticated against **Azure AD**.

 ![Overview](./ReadmeFiles/topology.png)